Iceberg Wedge with Blue Cheese Dressing

 - PRO-Tip: Look for heavy heads of iceberg lettuce.
 They will make better wedges.
 Lately, this is a difficult task as a head of iceberg lettuce is typically far from dense and heavy.
 Test by holding the head in the palm of your hand, then giving it a gentle squeeze.

-- Once you have a decent head of iceberg, remove the stem and cut the head into 4 to 6 slices depending on the size of the lettuce and your preference.
+- To slice into wedges, remove the stem and cut the head into 4 to 6 slices depending on the size of the lettuce and your preference.

-- The Wedge Salad usually is composed of a wedge of lettuce, blue cheese salad dressing, crispy bacon bits, and a few blue cheese crumbles.
+- A wedge salad recipe is usually is composed of a wedge of lettuce, blue cheese salad dressing, crispy bacon bits, a few blue cheese crumbles, and some minced chives.
 This version has a few grape tomatoes for a pop of color and sweetness.
 Feel free to add your favorite salad toppers to make this salad your own.

 - Don’t be tempted to use bacon bits instead of real bacon.
 The quality is just not the same.